South American Beach Games

 The South American Beach Games (Juegos Suramericanos de Playa; Jogos Sul-Americanos de Praia) is a biennial multi-sport event in beach sports between athletes representing nations from South America.
 It is organised by ODESUR (the South American Sports Organization).
 The first event was held in 2009.

 Editions

 Sports

+As of the last edition (2023), a total of 14 sports are played: